 Think of molecular mimicry this way: Let’s say you’re a solider in an army.
 You and your fellow soldiers all have red uniforms, blonde hair, and stand about 6 feet tall.
 You confront the enemy on a battlefield only to realize that their soldiers also have red uniforms, blonde hair and are about 6 feet tall!
 Even though their red uniforms are shaped somewhat differently than your own, at a certain distance the shape becomes blurred.
 This means that when the battle begins, you have trouble telling who’s on your side and who’s the enemy.
 Occasionally you end up accidentally shooting a member of your own army.
 These two armies can be compared to similarly shaped pathogen antigens and human antigens that might generate “collateral damage” in “autoimmune disease.”

 Ample research supports this “molecular mimicry” model.
 For example, one research team found that B cells infected with Epstein Barr Virus secrete antibodies that also react with human antigens like albumin, renin, and thyroglobulin.
-Another Canadian research team found that almost 20,000 proteins created by the hepatitis C virus have a high level of structural similarity to human proteins.
+Another Canadian research team found that proteins created by the hepatitis C virus had a high level of structural similarity with ~20,000 human proteins.
 Researchers in India identified tens of thousands of possible interactions between proteins created by Salmonella, E.coli, Yersinia, and similarly shaped human proteins.

 All this research strongly suggests that in 2018 we no longer need the theory of autoimmunity.
 It seems Paul Ehrlich was right a century ago when he argued for “horror autotaxicus.”
 In patients with a range of chronic conditions, activated B cells, T cells and the antibodies they produce are likely targeting newly discovered human pathogens rather than “self.”
 This means the concept of the “autoantibody” is incorrect.
 In lieu of “autoimmunity,” we should focus on better characterizing pathogens in the microbiome and better studying their activity and survival mechanisms.
 For example, Mark Davis is planning to further study the activated T cells in his samples.
 He hopes to correlate the T cell activity with the presence of specific pathogens (and the antibodies created in response to their presence).
 Excellent, excellent idea!